nicolas2192/CustomerLifeTimeValue/README.md

 ### :deciduous_tree: Machine Learning Model

-This machine learning model attempts to understand the each customer's behavior, it wont be used to predict what the user will be doing next, but to understand what each customer should have done giving its past performance.
+This machine learning model attempts to understand each customer's behavior, it won't be used to predict what the user will be doing next, but to understand what each customer should have done giving its past performance.

-Since the first months of the year is where we have the most events, we will take January, February and March for training and the April as our test data.
+Since the first months of the year is where we have the highest number of events, we will take January, February and March for training and the April as our test data.

 The model is a Random Forest Classifier, it performs with a 90% accuracy for test data.